John Gerald Driscoll III: Other sailing

 He was inducted into the San Diego Hall of Champions in 1977.

 He was named San Diego Yachtsman of the Year in 1966 and 1974.

 Business

 He and his brother Harlan founded a boat yard in 1947.
 Driscoll Boat Works eventually became a major presence in the Southern California marine industry including a number of yacht construction, repair, and maintenance facilities in San Diego Bay and Mission Bay, as well as yacht brokerages and Driscoll's Wharf and Marina.

 Community

-He led the modernization of the Juniors program at the San Diego Yacht Club.
+He led the modernization of the Juniors program at San Diego Yacht Club.
 He also founded the San Diego Yachting Cup, one of San Diego's top annual sailing events.

 Personal life

 Driscoll was a seventh-generation Californian.
 One of his maternal ancestors was a soldier who accompanied Father Junípero Serra, founder of the system of California missions.

 A longtime San Diego resident, he had seven children.
 He died in his La Jolla home on March 12, 2011.